 Disposals come in two basic types: continuous feed and batch feed.
 Continuous feed disposals are the most common and generally the easiest to use.
 They are the open-mouth disposals that turn on and off with a wall switch.
 Batch feed disposals require you to fit a stopper lid into the mouth of the disposal to activate the unit.
 This makes it impossible to turn on the disposal while your hand is fishing down inside the unit.
 It also helps prevent accidental mishaps like turning on the disposal just as a fork is slipping into its mouth.
 Batch feed disposals can be more expensive than continuous feed and generally are less commonly available.

 The motor size of a disposal is rated in horsepower (HP).
-Standard sizes include 1/3 HP, 1/2 HP, 3/4 HP and 1 HP.
-For most households, 1/2 HP is plenty of power.
-But paying a bit more for a 3/4 to 1 HP motor can mean fewer jams and smoother operation, especially if you tend to be hard on your disposal.
-If you don't want to worry about what goes into the disposal (except fat, which isn't good for any disposal or drain), lean toward a larger motor.
+Standard sizes include 1/3 HP, 1/2 HP, 3/4 HP, and 1 HP.
+For most households, 1/2 HP is plenty of power, but paying a bit more for a 3/4 to 1 HP motor can mean fewer jams and smoother operation, especially if you tend to be hard on your disposal.
+If you don't want to worry about what goes into the disposal, lean toward a larger motor.

-There's no standard sound rating system for garbage disposers (such as sone ratings on bathroom fans), so it's difficult to compare models by noise level.
+There's no standard sound rating system for garbage disposers (such as some ratings on bathroom fans), so it's difficult to compare models by the noise level.
 Suffice it say that noise does vary, and bigger, better disposals tend to run quieter than small cheapies.
 Manufacturers reduce sound with solid construction and by adding insulation around the grinding chamber.
-You'll pay more for less noise, but for some people it's really worth it.